 b.
 The contractor will be responsible for executing the site launch upon the approval by the Commission.

 c.
-The new website must have all previous site content active and available for
+The new website must have all previous site content active and available for test run by Commission staff before the transition from the previous site is executed.

 6. Training and Troubleshooting